BLCM/bl3mods/Aaron0000/Balands/README.md

 Face-puncher - No change.

- ┗----Rationale: The damage on this has been specifically adjusted to not be superior to standard melee for overall damage.
-It is to be used primarily for when you can't reach out and melee something with fisticuffs.

 Fearmonger - No change.

-Guardian 4N631 - Set maximum distance bonus to 75%, increased projectile speed by 75%, made description more accurate.
+Guardian 4N631 - Set maximum distance bonus to 120%, increased projectile speed by 75%, made description more accurate.

  ┗----Rationale: While it can still be used as a stat-stick to boost the damage on other means of offense, it has been adjusted so that it is now actually viable as a weapon.